In response to an article by Alliance: Alliance number 13: "Chechnya – Oil And the Divided Russian Capitalists", we received a letter from one "A.E."

 The Political Changes

-Consequent upon the enforced resettlements, certain political changes were made:
+Consequent upon the enforced resettlements, certain political changes

 1. The Karachai Autononmous Region ('A' on map One) was dissolved and most of its territory ceded to the Georgian SSR.